Frequently Asked Questions About Texting

 If someone accidentally opts out, can they begin receiving texts again?

-Yes, contacts can send the word ‘UNSTOP’ to your toll-free number to “opt-in” to receiving text messages again.
+Yes, contacts can send the word ‘UNSTOP’ to your text number to “opt-in” to receiving text messages again.

-What happens if someone tries to call my toll-free text number?
+What happens if someone tries to call my text number?

-If you’ve been assigned a toll-free text number from Text-Em-All, a message will play for anyone who calls the number explaining that the number is for text messages only.
+- If you’ve been assigned a text number from Text-Em-All, a message will play for anyone who calls the number explaining that the number is for text messages only.

-If we’ve text enabled a toll-free number that you own, the number will operate normally just as it would if anyone were to call your toll-free number.
+- If we’ve text enabled a number that you own, the number will operate normally.
+People will still be able to call the number.

 Can we determine who gets texts and who gets a call?